Navigation

 If you're making an offer on a vacant home, the seller will want to close as soon as possible.
 No one wants a vacant home sitting empty for very long.

 Position yourself to close as fast as possible on vacant properties.
-Since mortgage lenders are the ones who specify the time needed to close, you’ll need to coordinate your timeline with them.
+Since mortgage lenders are the ones who specify the time needed to complete, you'll need to coordinate your timeline with them.
 Having your mortgage pre-underwrite your loan will help with this.
 Hire a lender who can close fast so that you have some leverage on vacant properties.

 Summary